-In general, one must consume at least 70% of their daily calorie-intake from fat, 20% from protein, and 10% from carbohydrates.
+In general, one must get at least 70% of their daily calorie-intake from fats, 20% from protein, and 10% from carbohydrates.
 If fat-intake is not sufficient, it will take longer to achieve ketosis.

 Eating way too much protein may also make it harder for a person to reach ketosis.

-Lifestyle is also a factor, including sleep and stress.
+Lifestyle is also a factor, including how much sleep you get and your level of stress.